-- Using the same rules, can you move across a different way? - Can you go backwards? - ė Character Matters (Discuss during a cool-down, while leading a stretch.) - Did you show appreciation to your partner and groupmates? - What does "appreciation" mean to you?
-(Appreciation: [noun] an expression of qualities or accomplishments.) gratitude, admiration, or approval for an individual or group because of their
+- Using the same rules, can you move across a different way? - Can you go backwards? - 9 Character Matters (Discuss during a cool-down, while leading a stretch.) - Did you show appreciation to your partner and groupmates? - What does "appreciation" mean to you?
+(Appreciation: [noun] an expression of gratitude, admiration, or approval for an individual or group because of their qualities or accomplishments.)